-In addition, sound therapy can offer men a path to rediscover their emotional core using music or sound to get deeper issues that might be at play.
-Sound therapy may also alleviate boredom and loneliness—two intense relapse triggers for most men fighting addiction.
-Offered in tandem with other modalities for treatment like meditation, music and meditation tracks can become a powerful ally to help young men discover the purpose and meaning of their lives.
+In addition, sound therapy can offer people a path to rediscover their emotional core using music or sound to get deeper issues that might be at play.
+Sound therapy may also alleviate boredom and loneliness—two intense relapse triggers for most people fighting addiction.
+Offered in tandem with other modalities for treatment like meditation, music and meditation tracks can become a powerful ally to help people discover the purpose and meaning of their lives.

 We can answer any inquiries that you may have about sound therapy or for the other therapies we employ to effect a real transformation for men.
 Let’s build a program, made just for you.
 You deserve another chance with Windward Way’s help to guide you: 855-491-7694.

 Our admissions counselors will guide you or your loved one through the admissions process and treatment options.
 Assessments are always free and 100% confidential.